1 Course Overview

 • Two data skills worksheets using R/RStudio, each worth 7.5%.

-• Stage one group report (30%)
+• Stage 1 group report (30%)

 • Group submission of a planned introduction and method to answer a research question you develop.

-• stage two individual report (50%)
+• Stage 2 individual report (50%)

 Please check the Assessment and Feedback Information Sheet chapters for detailed information and deadlines.